p4ulor/SeaSpot/Docs/Notes_Android.md

 ## Testing the application
 Since the Android emulator (simulator) can't connect to real physical devices or [support bluetooth](https://stackoverflow.com/a/22604347/9375488).
 A real device is needed to debug and test the application.
 Also there's greater speed when using an external device.
-Upon connecting the phone to the PC through USB, and if Android Studio isn't recognizing the device, on the phone, go to USB-Setting, and select `USB tethering`
+Upon connecting the phone to the PC through USB, and if Android Studio isn't recognizing the device, on the phone, go to USB Settings, and select `USB tethering`

+## @Composable preview note
+In order for the @Composable @Preview to work, the USB connected device must be unblocked with the screen on

 ## Android and BLE
 - [Bluetooth setup needed before using BLE](https://developer.android.com/guide/topics/connectivity/bluetooth/setup)